Johnjk031/Coffe-drones/README.md

 # Instructions:

 Open the "backend" folder & "beans" folder in the terminal.
-Type "npm start" - and you are good to go.
+Type "npm start" on both folders - and you are good to go.